Easy Groundhog Paper Plate Kids Craft! Check out my large list of Paper Plate Crafts kids will love!

 - Now you need craft glue and let your child add the groundhog’s mouth, nose, teeth, and eyes on the paper plate.

-- Also, glue on the groundhog’s ears on the top of the plate and allow to dry.
+- Also, glue the groundhog’s ears on the top of the plate and allow it to dry.

 You Are Also Going To Love:

-If you loved this Groundhog craft, then you will also love the following winter crafts I have put together for you:
+If you enjoyed this fun Groundhog Paper Plate Craft, then you will also love the following winter kid crafts I have put together for you: